What are Primary and Secondary Headaches?

-The International Headache Society classifies headaches as Primary or Secondary.
+The International Headache Society classifies headaches into two categories: Primary and Secondary.

-Secondary headaches.
-Caused by an underlying problem and can include a post-whiplash headache, neck headache, jaw headache and drug withdrawal headache.
-“Ice cream headache” is a secondary headache caused by extreme cold within your mouth.
-In other words, a secondary headache is a symptom of something else being wrong rather than the cause itself.
-Treatment for a secondary headache involves treating the source, e.g. loosen some stiff upper neck joints or stop eating ice cream!
+Secondary headaches are triggered by an underlying problem.
+They can include post-whiplash headaches, neck headaches, jaw headaches, and drug withdrawal headaches.
+An example of a secondary headache is the “ice cream headache,” resulting from extreme cold within your mouth.
+In essence, a secondary headache is a symptom of an underlying issue rather than the root cause.
+Treating a secondary headache involves addressing the source.
+For instance, you might need to loosen stiff upper neck joints or refrain from eating ice cream!

 Mixed Headache-Migraine Types

-One type may cause another or overlap with another.
-For example, a painful neck can cause increased muscular tension, which will increase your blood pressure.
-In this scenario, you would be suffering a neck headache + a tension headache, + a migraine!
+One type of headache may lead to another or overlap with another.
+For instance, a painful neck could cause increased muscular tension, subsequently elevating your blood pressure.
+In this scenario, you could be dealing with a neck headache, a tension headache, and a migraine all at once!

-Your physiotherapist and doctor will be able to assist with your diagnosis and headache source.
-Sometimes specific tests can confirm your diagnosis.
-On other occasions, it can be by process of elimination.
+Your physiotherapist and doctor can assist in diagnosing the source of your headaches.
+Sometimes, specific tests can confirm your diagnosis, while other times, it might involve a process of elimination.

 More info: Headaches & Migraines